 Women face unique health concerns and conditions throughout different stages of their entire lives, which may affect their overall health and wellness.
-For many, especially those with families or who may be a single provider, they are sometimes forced to put their family's needs and wellbeing ahead of their own.
-In order also
+For many, especially those with families or who may be a single

 Principles of the Subcommittee:

 The Subcommittee began their work by thinking about women's health through both societal and systemic lenses.
 The subcommittee also wanted to look at opportunities to improve health outcomes and systems already in place.
 The areas of healthcare that the subcommittee chose to focus on included: